nyberry/queens/README.md

 ```

 ## Future Improvements
-- Implement a **graphical interface** for screenshot copy and paste and for solution visualization.
+- Could implement a graphical interface for screenshot copy and paste and for solution visualization.
+- But I probably won't.

 N Berry 2025-Mar-17